fredgibbs/fredgibbs.github.io/courses/archives-algorithms/final-reflections.md

 ### Think holistically
 The more you can tie themes together and speak about the course as a whole (while giving specific examples from the readings---yes, I'm going to keep repeating it), the higher your score will be.
 Essays that speak very generally about one topic after the other in the order of the syllabus will make a case that you haven't really made any connections.
 Almost every single reading can be related to at least a handful of others on the syllabus.
 Many of you have been doing this in your posts of late---keep it up!
 When I see those connections in your final, I know you're putting in the work to make them.

-### Make an impression; 30 points go a long way
-This exercise is your final assignment.
-Duh.
-Crucially, these are the LAST POINTS you can get.
-And because I value improvement, a strong final that shows a bit more than previous assignments maybe did, will make a strong case for a higher grade that your point total might suggest.

-AGAIN: No matter how you have fared on assignments or quizzes previously, a smart essay here can make a significant grade difference.
-Please note that a strong performance can get you a better grade than your final point total might suggest (because I think effort and improvement should be reflected in your final grade).
-On the other hand, a lackluster performance can definitely lower your pre-final grade from what it was (but never lower that what your point total suggests).

-I know everyone is fried at this point, but thinking back through the course makes a big difference in what you take away from it and the quality of your critical thinking about diet and health, and hopefully just in general.
-I wouldn't bother if I didn't think it made a big impact.

 One last time: telling me what you were SUPPOSED to learn (that is, paraphrasing the syllabus) is very different from describing YOUR LEARNING EXPERIENCE.

 ## Grading
-- 28-30: **Excellent**.
+- A/A-: **Excellent**.
 Presents an original, expressive, and sophisticated analysis of what the student has learned and how the readings relate to each other.
 It combines many specific examples from the readings with a detailed personal narrative of how they affected (or didn't) the student's thinking about diet and health.
-- 25-27: **Very good**.
+- B+/B: **Very good**.
 Provides excellent coverage of course topics, themes, and readings, with more than a few specific examples, connects readings from throughout the course, and demonstrates a clear emphasis on creating a learning reflection rather than course summary.
-- 20-24: **Good**.
+- B-/C+: **Good**.
 Provides solid coverage of course topics, themes, and readings---with some examples---but tends more towards summary than a learning narrative.
-- 15-19: **Fine**.
+- C/C-: **Fine**.
 Shows some evidence of thinking critically about core topics from the course, covers a wide variety of course themes, but does not demonstrate much knowledge of course content beyond superficial descriptions.
-- 10-14: **Marginal**.
+- D: **Marginal**.
 Basically summarizes or paraphrases the syllabus, but shows enough familiarity with the majority readings to get some points.
-- 0-9: **Not good**.
+- F: **Not good**.
 Incoherent, overly general summary of some topics, many topics missing, minimal examples or engagement with readings.